Highlights and updates

 All four insurers in the New Mexico exchange have filed rates for 2018.
 According to a June 9 analysis by CMS, New Mexico is one of just eight states projected to have more than three exchange insurers in every county in 2018.

-- Christus (a Texas-based non-profit): 49.2 percent (rate justification does not mention cost-sharing reductions, although other insurers’ filings indicated that New Mexico regulators instructed insurers to assume cost-sharing reductions would be paid; Christus’ rate filing does note, however, that 9 percentage points are due to “less tangible items, including non-enforcement of the individual mandate, and reduced advertising and outreach”)
+- Christus (a Texas-based non-profit): 49.2 percent (Filing submitted in early September is based on the assumption that CSR funding does not continue in 2018.
+The initial rate filing for Christus did not mention CSR funding, but noted, however, that 9 percentage points of the proposed increase were due to “less tangible items, including non-enforcement of the individual mandate, and reduced advertising and outreach”)

 When considering New Mexico insurers’ proposed rates, it’s important to keep in mind that New Mexico’s current premiums are well below the national average.
 Across the 34 states that use the federally-facilitated exchange, average pre-subsidy premiums are $476/month in 2017.
 In contrast, New Mexico’s average pre-subsidy premiums are just $366/month.
 So it would take a 30 percent average rate increase in New Mexico — with all other states seeing no rate change at all, which is definitely not what’s happening — just for New Mexico to catch up with the national average.

 Robert Hickey, CEO of New Mexico Health Connections, noted in February 2017 that premium increases for 2018 were very much up in the air, and would depend in large part on regulations and legislation handed down by the federal government.
 At that point, he gave a ballpark range of 7 percent to 40 percent in terms of how much premiums could increase, with the lower end being possible only if measures to stabilize the markets are implemented.
-HHS did finalize new rules intended to stabilize the markets in April 2017, although it’s still unclear whether the new rules will actually have a stabilizing effect.
+HHS did finalize new rules intended to stabilize the markets in April 2017, although it’s still unclear whether the new rules will actually have a stabilizing effect, since the two major issues causing destabilization — CSR funding uncertainty and the potential for less-robust enforcement of the individual mandate — were not addressed by the market stabilization rule.

 54,653 people enrolled in coverage through the New Mexico exchange during the 2017 open enrollment period.
 That was just slightly lower than the 54,865 people who had enrolled the year before.